scuzzilla/rpki-arch/README.md

 Other than nlnetlabs [OpenBSD's](https://www.openbsd.org) [rpki-client](https://www.rpki-client.org/) is with no doubt the core component of the whole solution - responsible for:

 1. ROAs (Route Origin Authorization) X.509 Certificates synchronization (via RSYNC or RRDP) from a given TA (Trust Anchor).
 The TA is typically a RIR/LIR (Regional/Local Internet Registries) organization.
-2. Validating the trust chain for the associated ROAs (including checking relevant Certificate Revocation Lists).
+2. Validating the chain of trust for the associated ROAs (including checking relevant Certificate Revocation Lists).
 3. Caching a list of the validated ROA Payloads (VRPs) in various formats, for example JSON.

 <p align="center">